PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 - `PX4_GZ_MODEL_NAME`:
   Sets the name of an _existing_ model in the gazebo simulation.
-  If provided, the startup script tries to bind a new PX4 instance to the Ignition resource matching exactly that name.
+  If provided, the startup script tries to bind a new PX4 instance to the Gazebo resource matching exactly that name.
   - The setting is mutually exclusive with `PX4_GZ_MODEL`.

 - `PX4_GZ_MODEL`:
-  Sets the name of a new Ignition model to be spawned in the simulator.
+  Sets the name of a new Gazebo model to be spawned in the simulator.
-  If provided, the startup script looks for a model in the Ignition resource path that matches the given variable, spawns it and binds a new PX4 instance to it.
+  If provided, the startup script looks for a model in the Gazebo resource path that matches the given variable, spawns it and binds a new PX4 instance to it.
   - The setting is mutually exclusive with `PX4_GZ_MODEL_NAME`.

   :::note